oOJohn6Oo/BaseAndroid/README.md

   | android:elevation | as the name says |
   | android:background | as the name says, but affects all the other background related attrs |

-* [JDefaultTooltips] extends [JTooltipsLayout], have fixed inner layout, used for speed up common requirements.
+* [JDefaultTooltips] extends [JTooltipsLayout], and has a fixed inner layout, used to speed up common requirements.
-  > It is a text followed by a divider and close icon by default, can customize using following attrs.
+  > It is a text followed by a divider and close icon by default, which can be customized using the following attrs.

   | attr | desc |
   | :- | :- |